farmOS/farmOS/docs/development/api/authentication.md

 ### Scopes

-OAuth Scopes define different levels of permission.
-The farmOS server implements scopes as roles associated with OAuth clients.
-This means that users will authorize clients with roles that determine how much access they have to data on the server.
+OAuth Scopes define different levels of access.
+The farmOS server implements scopes that represent individual roles or permissions.
+Users will authorize clients with one or more scopes that determine how much access they have to data on the server.

+The farmOS Default Roles module provides an OAuth scope for each of the default
+roles: `farm_manager`, `farm_worker`, and `farm_viewer`.

+If you are creating an integration with farmOS, see the [OAuth](/development/module/oauth) page of the farmOS module development docs for steps to create additional OAuth Scopes.

 ### Clients

 An OAuth Client represents a 1st or 3rd party integration with the farmOS server.
-Clients are uniquely identified by a `client_id` and are configured to use different `scopes`.
+Clients are uniquely identified by a `client_id` and can have an optional `client_secret` for private integrations.
+Clients are configured to allow only specific OAuth grants and can specify default `scopes` that are granted when none are requested.

-The core `farm_api` module provides a default client with `client_id = farm`.
-If you are writing a script that communicates with *your* farmOS server via the API, you should use this client to authorize access and generate an `access_token` for authentication.
+The core `farm_api_default_consumer` module provides a default client with `client_id = farm` that can use the `password` and `refresh_token` grant.
+You can use this client for general usage of the API, like writing a script that communicates with *your* farmOS server, but it comes with limitations.

-If you are creating a third party integration with farmOS, see the [OAuth](/development/module/oauth) page of the farmOS module development docs for steps to create an OAuth Client.
+If you are creating an integration with farmOS, see the [OAuth](/development/module/oauth) page of the farmOS module development docs for steps to create an OAuth Client.